aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLSM in C++ Applications" h2="Convert PDF to XLSM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to XLSM conversion is a common requirement for many businesses.
+XLSM is a Microsoft Excel macro-enabled spreadsheet format, which is used to store data and macros.
+It is a popular choice for businesses as it allows them to store data in a secure and organized manner.
+Additionally, XLSM files are compatible with most spreadsheet programs, making them easy to share and access.

+<h2>How Aspose.Total Helps for PDF to XLSM Conversion</h2>

-Converting PDF to XLSM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PDF to XLSM in C++.
+It consists of three components, Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting PDF to XLSM is a simple two-step process.
+In the first step, you can export PDF to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLSM.

+Aspose.PDF for C++ is a powerful PDF manipulation library that enables developers to create, read, edit, and convert PDF documents.
+It supports a wide range of features, including text extraction, document splitting, page manipulation, and more.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert spreadsheets.
+It supports a wide range of features, including formula calculation, charting, data validation, and more.
+Aspose.Words for C++ is a powerful document manipulation library that enables developers to create, read, edit, and convert documents.
+It supports a wide range of features, including document conversion, text extraction, document merging, and more.

+Aspose.Total for C++ is a comprehensive file format automation library that enables developers to easily convert PDF to XLSM in C++.
+It is a reliable and cost-effective solution for businesses that need to convert PDF to XLSM in C++.
+It is easy to use and provides a wide range of features that make it a great choice for businesses.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}